 RevenueSA recognises that obstacles to completing renovations or rebuilds within the 2 year timeframe may occur.
-Accordingly, the Commissioner has the discretion to extend the timeframes.
-The discretion will only be used where the longer timeframe for the rebuild/renovation arises from exceptional circumstances outside the control of the taxpayer.
+Accordingly, the Commissioner has the discretion to extend this timeframe.
+The discretion will only be used where the Commissioner determines that there is good reason to do so.